Organic Consumers Association (OCA)

 Our website, publications, research, and campaign staff provide an important service for hundreds of thousands of consumers and community activists every month.
 Our media team provides background information, interviews, and story ideas to television and radio producers and journalists on a daily basis - from national television networks to the alternative press.

 The Organic Consumers Association does not sell, lease, give-away, disclose or otherwise release your email or other information to other organizations or individuals.
-Our practice is to send very minimal email, normally 2-3 per month.

 The Organic Consumers Association is a non-profit, grassroots organization and receives contact information through various means, such as, online volunteer signup, donations, newsletter subscriptions, and other outreach.
 This contact information is used by our "individual coordinators" and "coalition partners" (NGO's/ organizations) around the United States and world to achieve our mission: